FACTBOX-U.S. election: key tallies, undetermined states, certification deadlines | Politics

 FACTBOX-U.S. election: key tallies, undetermined states, certification deadlines

 Democrat Joe Biden won the Nov.
-3 U.S. presidential election, beating President Donald Trump, after a longer-than-usual process of counting mail-in ballots that a record number of Americans relied on during the coronavirus pandemic.
+3 U.S. presidential election, beating Republican President Donald Trump after a longer-than-usual process of counting mail-in ballots that a record number of Americans relied on during the coronavirus pandemic.
+Biden, who surpassed the 270 Electoral College votes needed to clinch the presidency on Saturday, ended with 306, Edison Research projected on Friday.
+Trump closed out the race at 232 Electoral College votes, according to Edison's tally.

-Biden surpassed the 270 Electoral College votes needed to clinch the presidency on Saturday, and on Thursday Edison Research projected Biden as the winner in Arizona, leaving just Georgia and North Carolina to be decided.
-At the same time, vote counts are being challenged in a number of states, including Michigan and Pennsylvania, while the Trump campaign has signaled it may seek a recount in Wisconsin.

 VOTE CERTIFICATION DEADLINES: Arizona - Deadline is Nov.
 30